Latest Asylum Trends

 The aim of EUAA’s work is to foster a harmonised implementation of the Common European Asylum System across the EU so as to reach a situation where an application for international protection would receive the same decision, no matter where it was lodged.
 Recognition rates – the percentage of asylum applications that receive decisions granting refugee status or subsidiary protection – are sometimes cited as an indicator of the level of such harmonisation between EU+ countries.

-Between June and August 2024, the EU+ recognition rate for Afghans stood at 61% but as the chart shows, there was much variation between receiving countries (leftmost column of black circles).
-Most decisions were issued by Germany (the biggest circle, labelled) where the June – August 2024 recognition rate stood at 37%.
-However, it is important to note that Germany also issued many decisions to Afghans granting a national form of protection (48% of all first instance decisions, counted here as negative decisions for international protection), which would push up the ‘inclusive’ recognition rate to 85%.
-Greece also issued many decisions to Afghans with a June – August 2024 recognition rate of 97% compared with 66% in France, 94% in Switzerland and 43% in Belgium.
+Between August and October 2024, the EU+ recognition rate for Afghans stood at 59% but as the chart shows, there was much variation between receiving countries (leftmost column of black circles).
+Most decisions were issued by Germany (the biggest circle, labelled) where the August – October 2024 recognition rate stood at 34%.
+However, it is important to note that Germany also issued many decisions to Afghans granting a national form of protection (48% of all German first instance decisions issued to Afghans, counted here as negative decisions for international protection), which would push up the ‘inclusive’ German recognition rate to 82%, and the EU+ recognition rate to 79%.
+France also issued many decisions to Afghans with an August – October 2024 recognition rate of 67% compared with 94% in Switzerland, 97% in Greece, but just 40% in Belgium.
 Read EUAA Country Guidance on Afghanistan and EUAA Country Focus on Afghanistan.

-In contrast, the recognition rate for Syrians (90%) exhibited much tighter consistency among receiving countries.
-Among the countries issuing the most decisions to Syrians, Germany had a June – August 2024 recognition rate of 91%, Austria 96% and Greece 92%.
+In contrast, the August – October 2024 recognition rate for Syrians (90%) exhibited much tighter consistency among receiving countries.
+Among the countries issuing the most decisions to Syrians, Germany had an August – October 2024 recognition rate of 92%, Austria 93% and Greece 94%.
 However, it is important to note that, while the EU+ recognition rate for Syrian cases might be more consistent between top decision-making countries, this metric does not differentiate between refugee status and subsidiary protection.
-Closer inspection reveals much variation in first instance practices for Syrian applicants: ratios between refugee status and subsidiary protection varied from 1:9 in Germany (heavily in favour of subsidiary protection) compared to 7:3 in Austria (in favour of refugee status) and even 10:0 in Greece (all refugee status).
+Closer inspection reveals quite some variation in first instance decision making practices for Syrian applicants: ratios between refugee status and subsidiary protection varied from 1:9 in Germany (heavily in favour of subsidiary protection) compared to 6:4 in Austria (in favour of refugee status) and even 10:0 in Greece (all refugee status).
+To visualise this variation, click here.
 In any case, the similar EU+ recognition rates at least suggest a more consistent assessment of general protection needs among Syrians across these EU+ countries.
 For more information read the latest EUAA Country Guidance on Syria which provides an in-depth analysis of the situation in Syria, focusing on the key elements of qualification for international protection.

 Pending Cases